quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 Remember, we assume that you've cloned the [layer0-examples](https://github.com/quintilesims/layer0-examples) repo and are working in the `iterative-walkthrough/deployment-1/` directory.

-We use these files to set up a Layer0 envrionment with Terraform:
+We use these files to set up a Layer0 environment with Terraform:

 |Filename|Purpose|
 |---|---|